KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/olap.rst

 Knowage performs OLAP documents by relying on the **OLAP engine**.
 This engine integrates Mondrian OLAP server and two different cube navigation clients to provide multi-dimensional analysis.
 In general, Mondrian is a Relational Online Analytical Processing (ROLAP) tool that provides the back-end support for the engine.
 OLAP structures, such as cubes, dimensions and attributes, are mapped directly onto tables and columns of the data warehouse.
 This way, Mondrian builds an OLAP cube in cache that can be accessed by client applications.
 The Knowage OLAP engine provides the front-end tool to interact with Mondrian servers and shows the results via the typical OLAP functionalities, like drill down, slicing and dicing on a multi-dimensional table.
 Furthermore, it can also interact with XMLA servers.
 This frontend translates user’s navigation actions into MDX queries on the multi-dimensional cube, and show query results on the table he is navigating.

-Development of an OLAP document
+A new OLAP document
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The creation of an OLAP analytical document requires the following steps:
+To create an OLAP analytical document the following steps are needed:

 - schema modelling;
 - catalogue configuration;